vxxqv/regulatory-transfer-functions/docs/protocol.md

 ## Confirmatory boundary

-The protocol, quality filters, transfer outcome, covariates, cross-validation grouping, tail thresholds, multiplicity families, and external-challenge decision rules are frozen before inspecting the confirmatory labels to which they apply.
-Analyses whose outcomes had already been inspected are labeled external replication, not untouched confirmation.
+The protocol, quality filters, transfer outcome, covariates, cross-validation grouping, tail thresholds, multiplicity families, and external-challenge decision rules were frozen before the original confirmatory labels were inspected.
+Analyses whose outcomes have since been inspected are labeled external replication or external falsification, not untouched confirmation.
 Additional models are explicitly marked exploratory.